 The University of Manchester

-Hallé Education has been working in collaboration with the University of Manchester to develop a new, electronically controlled, acoustic instrument.
-The Halleoojamaflipaphone contains a number of acoustic instruments, including a set of tubular bells, zither, shakers, drums, cymbals and a woodblock, all controlled by MIDI (Musicial Instrument Digital Interface) from a laptop and accessorised with plenty of flashing lights.
+Hallé Education has partnered with the University of Manchester’s Department of Electrical Engineering – and through them the Science and Engineering Education Research and Innovation Hub (SEERIH) – to develop a new, electronically controlled, acoustic instrument.
+The Halléoojamaflipaphone (shown in the video performing alongside the orchestra) contains a number of acoustic instruments, including a set of tubular bells, zither, shakers, drums, cymbals and woodblocks, all controlled from a laptop via MIDI (Musical Instrument Digital Interface) and accessorised with plenty of flashing lights.

-If you are working in this sector and would like to talk to the Hallé please contact the Education team on email@example.com
+If you would like to find out more about any of our projects and how to get involved, please contact the Education team on email@example.com.

-The Hallé has been committed to the development of young musicians since Sir Charles Hallé's day and provides opportunities for students from secondary schools through to postgraduate studies to receive...
+Home ► Education ► The Hallé has been committed to the development of young musicians since Sir Charles Hallé's day and provides opportunities for students from secondary schools through to...

 Professional Experience Scheme

-Professional Experience Scheme for Wind, Brass and Percussion The Hallé’s Professional Experience Scheme for Wind, Brass and Percussion is specifically aimed at Year 3, Year 4 and Postgraduate students from...
+Home ► Education ► Instrumental Support ► Professional Experience Scheme for Wind, Brass and Percussion The Hallé’s Professional Experience Scheme for Wind, Brass and Percussion is specifically aimed at Year...

 String Leadership Scheme

-The Royal Northern College of Music / Hallé String Leadership Scheme is the only course of its kind in the country, offering exceptionally...
+Home ► Education ► Instrumental Support ► The Royal Northern College of Music / Hallé String Leadership Scheme is the only course of its kind in the country, offering exceptionally...